An Honest Review of ZOE

 The Night Before

 The Zoe app instructed me to apply the continual blood glucose sensor and test it.
 The first of the yellow boxes was opened to reveal a kit.
-The Zoe app guided me through, the only confusing bit was setting up the profile with Libre, the blood sugar monitoring system.
+The Zoe app guided me through, the only confusing bit was setting up the profile with LibreLink, the blood sugar monitoring system.
 I was dreading the application of the sensor, imagining it to have a sharp needle.
 I did feel something as I put it on to the back of my arm, and added the protective Zoe-branded dressing on.
 I’m now a walking advert for Zoe.

 The positive is that I enjoyed seeing what my blood glucose levels did as I ate my chippy supper (a Thursday treat).
 Not much actually.
 I’ve wanted to try a ‘continuous blood glucose monitor’ (CGM) since I saw one on a Type 1 diabetic client.
 Fascinating stuff to see how the body responds to certain foods.